smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 ## Configuring in On-Premises mode

-In case of On-Premise deployment mode, Core network can be configured through CNCA CUPS UI interface.
+In case of On-Premises deployment mode, Core network can be configured through the CNCA CUPS UI interface.

 ### CUPS UI Prerequisites

 - Controller installation, configuration and run as root.
-Before build, need to setup controller env file for CUPS as below:
+Before building, setup the controller env file for CUPS as below:

 ```
   REACT_APP_CONTROLLER_API=http://<controller_ip_address>>:8080